googleforgames/agones/site/content/en/docs/Reference/gameserver.md

 {{< alert title="Note" color="info">}}
 The GameServer resource does not support updates.
 If you need to make regular updates to the GameServer spec, consider using a [Fleet]({{< ref "/docs/Reference/fleet.md" >}}).
 {{< /alert >}}
+{{% /feature %}}
+{{% feature publishVersion="1.41.0" %}}
+The `spec` field is the actual GameServer specification and it is composed as follow:

+- `container` is the name of container running the GameServer in case you have more than one container defined in the [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+If you do,  this is a mandatory field.
+For instance this is useful if you want to run a sidecar to ship logs.
+- `ports` are an array of ports that can be exposed as direct connections to the game server container
+  - `name` is an optional descriptive name for a port
+  - `range` (Alpha, behind "PortRanges" feature gate) is the optional port range name from which to select a port when using a 'Dynamic' or 'Passthrough' port policy.
+  - `portPolicy` has three options:
+        - `Dynamic` (default) the system allocates a random free hostPort for the gameserver, for game clients to connect to.
+        - `Static`, user defines the hostPort that the game client will connect to.
+Then onus is on the user to ensure that the port is available.
+When static is the policy specified, `hostPort` is required to be populated.
+        - `Passthrough` dynamically sets the `containerPort`  to the same value as the dynamically selected hostPort.
+This will mean that users will need to lookup what port to open through the server side SDK before starting communications.
+  - `container` (Alpha) the name of the container to open the port on.
+Defaults to the game server container if omitted or empty.
+  - `containerPort` the port that is being opened on the game server process, this is a required field for `Dynamic` and `Static` port policies, and should not be included in <code>Passthrough</code> configuration.
+  - `protocol` the protocol being used.
+Defaults to UDP.
+TCP and TCPUDP are other options.
+- `health` to track the overall healthy state of the GameServer, more information available in the [health check documentation]({{< relref "../Guides/health-checking.md" >}}).
+- `sdkServer` defines parameters for the game server sidecar
+  - `logging` field defines log level for SDK server.
+Defaults to "Info".
+It has three options:
+    - "Info" (default) The SDK server will output all messages except for debug messages
+    - "Debug" The SDK server will output all messages including debug messages
+    - "Error" The SDK server will only output error messages
+  - `grpcPort` the port that the SDK Server binds to for gRPC connections
+  - `httpPort` the port that the SDK Server binds to for HTTP gRPC gateway connections
+- `players` (Alpha, behind "PlayerTracking" feature gate), sets this GameServer's initial player capacity
+- `counters` (Beta, requires "CountsAndLists" feature flag) are int64 counters with a default capacity of 1000 that can be incremented and decremented by set amounts.
+Keys must be declared at GameServer creation time.
+Note that setting the capacity to max(int64) may lead to issues.
+- `lists` (Beta, requires "CountsAndLists" feature flag) are lists of values stored against this GameServer that can be added and deleted from.
+Key must be declared at GameServer creation time.
+- `template` the [pod spec template]({{% k8s-api-version href="#podtemplatespec-v1-core" %}}) to run your GameServer containers, [see](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates) for more information.

+{{< alert title="Note" color="info">}}
+The GameServer resource does not support updates.
+If you need to make regular updates to the GameServer spec, consider using a [Fleet]({{< ref "/docs/Reference/fleet.md" >}}).
+{{< /alert >}}
+{{% /feature %}}

 ## Stable Network ID